 Quick and easy vegan chocolate cupcakes, ready in less than 30 minutes, requiring simple ingredients.
 These eggless chocolate cupcakes are soft and moist.

-This VEGAN chocolate cupcakes recipe has been a work in progress for a couple of years now.
+This vegan cupcake recipe has been a work in progress for a couple of years now.
 It is just as delicious as some of my Vegan Chocolate Pudding and Vegan Eggless Brownies.

 This vegan cupcake recipe is:

 - Dairy free

 How to make vegan chocolate cupcakes from scratch?

 - Mix vinegar are milk– Leave it aside until it curdles.